flyingrhinonz/nccm/README.md

 To completely disable logging - uncomment this line:
 `logging.disable(level=logging.CRITICAL)`  .

+By default nccm protects your privacy and security by replacing items such as username and hostname with 'CENSORED' in the logs.
+Supply the argument '--insecure' if you wish to expose private information to your log file.
+Warning - any user who has access to the log file will be able to see this information.

 When you use ssh (either directly from the shell or wrapped by nccm - ssh always exits with an exit code.
 Exit code 0 means normal exit and non zero for other scenarios.